 To get your cat accustomed to manicures, practice pressing their paw pads to make the claws pop out.
 Hold a claw up to the light and take a good look.
 The translucent tip is where you want to cut, and the pink quick at the base is the area to avoid.

 Invest in a good set of nail clippers specifically designed for cats – you can find these at pet specialty stores.
 Start with a couple of claws per session and build up to more over time.
-For a step-by-step guide on how to trim your cat's claws, check out the video below.
+For a step-by-step guide on how to trim your cat's claws, check out the video on our Youtube Channel.